What to Know About the COVID-19 Vaccine

 COVID-19 vaccines are here and being given to people across the country.
 Different states and regions have different vaccination plans, and things are changing so quickly that it can be a lot to keep up with.
 We’re here for you and will provide important updates to help keep you informed, safe, and healthy.

 Here’s what we know about the vaccine so far.

-We at Clover strongly encourage you to get the COVID-19 vaccine as soon as it’s available to you.
+We at Clover strongly encourage you to get the COVID-19 vaccine as you find an appointment.
 We know how important the vaccine is to protect your health and safety.
-We also want to remind that it’s still necessary to maintain social distance, wash or sanitize hands often, and wear a mask to avoid catching or spreading COVID-19.
+Also, once you’re fully vaccinated, you’ll be able to safely socialize indoors with other people who have been fully vaccinated.
+We want to remind you that it’s still necessary to maintain social distance, wash or sanitize hands often, and wear a mask to avoid catching or spreading COVID-19 with people who are not fully vaccinated or outside of your household.
 Click to see the updated CDC mask guidelines, which call for wearing a more snugly fitting mask and/or more mask layers.

 At Clover, our doctors and healthcare professionals who care for you—our members—are also being vaccinated so we can deliver the best possible care to you.
 Here are some of the reasons why the vaccine is so important.